 Alexander Horsburgh Turnbull’s collection of early maps of New Zealand and the South Pacific by settlers, sailors, missionaries and government surveyors form the foundation of the Cartographic Collection.

 The collection steadily grew from 11,000 items in 1972 when the Library gained legal deposit status, and now has around 82,000, including digital static images of maps.
-While the majority are published maps, manuscript maps are a particular rich and significant part of the collection, and number about 16,000.
+While the majority are published maps, manuscript maps are also a rich and significant part of the collection and number about 16,000.
 At the core of the collection are maps of New Zealand, the South Pacific and Antarctica.
 The library has approximately 24,000 digital images of maps available.

 The collection contains cartographic materials from a wide range of genres and subject areas such as: